kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 363
+### Problem 363 (Medium)

-Write a function, add_subtract, which alternately adds and subtracts curried arguments.
+Write a function, `add_subtract`, which alternately adds and subtracts curried arguments.
 Here are some sample operations:

 ```
 add_subtract(7) -> 7